Reviewed by Oct 05, 2020| Updated on

 Sensitivity analysis is made use of in the world of business and also in economics.
 It is extensively used by economists and financial analysts.
 Sensitivity analysis is commonly referred to as what-if analysis.

-Both input and target, regardless of them being dependent or independent, variables are completely analysed when there is sensitivity analysis, is being made.
+Both input and target, regardless of them being dependent or independent, variables are completely analysed when there is sensitivity analysis.
 The individual doing the analysis will look at the way in which the variable would move and also the way in which the target is going to be affected by the input.

 Sensitivity analysis will give provisions to make forecasting with the use of true historical data.
 By analysing all possible outcomes and variables, crucial decisions may be made that are pertinent to the economy, business, and investments.